ibm-cloud-docs/database-tools/set-mongodb-monitoring-service-mms-mongodb-solution.md

 ## Configuring hosts

-Before you configure MMS, you need to update the API key and Secret key on the hosts. **Note:** These steps only need to be performed on a single host in the set.
-However, the same steps can be performed on multiple hosts to enable fail-over backup MMS agents.
+Before you configure MMS, you need to update the API key and Secret key on the hosts.
+You need to complete these steps only on a single host in the set.
+However, you can complete the same steps on multiple hosts to enable fail-over backup MMS agents.
 Only one agent in a set ever communicates information to the MMS service.

 1. SSH to one of the hosts in the solution (network address and credentials can be found in the {{site.data.keyword.slportal_full}}.
 2. Run the following command, substituting the appropriate API and Secret keys.